Analysis and design of counterfort retaining walls using Staad Pro

-Retaining walls are structures used for supporting earth at different levels.
-There are different types of retaining walls such as cantilever retaining walls, gravity retaining walls, counterfort retaining wall, buttressed retaining walls, etc. Counterfort retaining walls have similarities with cantilever retaining walls, with the difference of having triangular web panels spaced at regular intervals at the back of the retaining wall.
+Retaining walls are structures used for supporting earth materials at different levels.
+There are different types of retaining walls such as cantilever retaining walls, gravity retaining walls, counterfort retaining walls, buttressed retaining walls, etc. Counterfort retaining walls have similarities with cantilever retaining walls, with the difference of having triangular or rectangular web panels spaced at regular intervals at the back of the retaining wall.

 These web panels are called counterforts, and they serve the purpose of tying the base slab and the wall (stem) together.
-By so doing, they reduce the internal stresses induced in the structure, and increase the weight of the structure for stability.
+By so doing, they reduce the internal stresses induced in the structure and increase the weight of the structure for stability.
+The main characteristic of a counterfort retaining wall is the inclusion of the counterforts.

 Counterfort retaining wall